S3lk1rk/SpoonsV2/README.md

 # SpoonsV2
-Matthew Selkirk's Coursework for FEWD
+Matthew Selkirk's Coursework for FEWD please 🐻 bear with, the initial load ⏰ time for the application may be lengthy due to the nature of single page applications loading everything at once.

 ## Purpose of the application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).